memo/ofxMSAWord2Vec/README.md

 The C++ openFrameworks code does not do word vector *training*, it only loads pretrained models in a binary or csv format.
 There is python code for training in the ./py folder.

-The binary file format is the one used by Mikolov et al at https://code.google.com/archive/p/word2vec/ and the models are based on "Efficient Estimation of Word Representations in Vector Space" (http://arxiv.org/pdf/1301.3781.pdf)
+The binary file format is the one used by [Mikolov et al](https://code.google.com/archive/p/word2vec/) and the models are based on [Efficient Estimation of Word Representations in Vector Space](http://arxiv.org/pdf/1301.3781.pdf).

 See bottom of README for more info and tutorials on word2vec.